krbcontext/python-krbcontext/README.rst

 Using krbcontext
 ================

-krbcontext does the initialization of credential cache (ticket file) in a kerberos-related context.
-It provides a context manager that allows developers to put codes, which needs kerberos environment, into a kerberos context.
+``krbcontext`` does the initialization of credential cache (ticket file) in a kerberos-related context.
+It provides a context manager that allows developers to put codes inside, which needs a Kerberos environment.

-One important thing is that you should configure /etc/krb5.conf correctly before doing anything with Kerberos.

-``krbcontext`` will initialize the credential cache when be invoked each time.
+As a general step before invoking any Kerberos commands and APIs, you should configure your Kerberos environment in file ``/etc/krb5.conf`` properly.

-You can use krbcontext with a regular Kerberos user or a service Keytab file.
-When you work as a regular user, krbcontext prompts you to enter password of your Kerberos account.
-Whatever in which way, krbcontext accepts a set of default values and specified values.
+You can use ``krbcontext`` with a regular Kerberos user or a service Keytab file.
+When you work as a regular user, ``krbcontext`` prompts you to enter password of your Kerberos account.
+Whatever in which way, it accepts a set of default values and specified values.

-There are several concept you must know before using krbcontext, principal of user and service, service Keytab file, and credential cache (ticket file).
-Therefore, the arguments passed to krbcontext are mapped to these concepts.
+There are several concepts you must know before using ``krbcontext``, principal of user and service, service Keytab file, and credential cache (ticket file).
+Therefore, the arguments passed to ``krbcontext`` are mapped to these concepts.

 Lazy initialization
 -------------------